sethforprivacy/self-hosted-services/README.md

 You also need to add your invidious subdomain in the docker-compose.yml file.
 Currently under `domain` it is blank

+ALSO IMPORTANT:

+Searx will automatically redirect youtube, twitter and reddit results to your instances.
+But for this to work you need to change the domains under the `settings.yml` file.
+Just press CTRL+F and search for invidious.

 Note that all hostnames used must already have DNS entries configured with your domain provider in order for certificate generation to function properly.

 Edit the Nitter configuration file: